Cxlys/Cxlys/README.md

 **`Student Software Engineer and Hobbyist`**

 Hi!
-I'm a first-year student computer scientist at the University of Exeter 🇬🇧  with a penchant for picking up new skills.
-I enjoy building unique and interesting projects from scratch with minimal help from high-level libraries, and creating fun UX in HTML/CSS!
-I hope to fill this page with all of my projects from now until the future.
+I'm a first-year student computer scientist at the University of Exeter 🇬🇧  with a drive for knowledge.
+I hope to fill this page with all of my projects from now.

 - 😄 Pronouns: `he/him`
-- 🌱 I’m currently learning Tensorflow!
+- 🌱 I’m currently learning Java/Kotlin!
-- 🔭 I’m currently working on my university coursework in Java and Apache.
+- 🔭 I’m currently preparing for my second year.

 <p align="left">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/cxlys?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>